openmovementproject/openmovement/Docs/ax3/ax3-auxiliary.md

 You can alternatively output the battery voltage with the `-battv` parameter, and the temperature in degrees Celsius with the `-tempc` parameter (the latter will only work on later versions of `cwa-convert`).

-If you would like to export the data, along with (possibly duplicated) auxiliary data, remove the `-nodata`, `-t:block`, and `-skip` parameters:
+If you would like to export the accelerometer (and, if present, gyroscope) data, along with (possibly duplicated) auxiliary data, remove the `-nodata`, `-t:block`, and `-skip` parameters:

 ```cmd
 "%ProgramFiles(x86)%\Open Movement\OM GUI\Plugins\Convert_CWA\cwa-convert.exe" "CWA-DATA.CWA" -light -temp -batt > "OUTPUT.CSV"
 ```

-The exported columns will be, for AX3 or AX6 accelerometer-only mode:
+The exported columns will be, for AX3 or AX6 (accelerometer-only mode):

 > `Time, Ax(g), Ay(g), Az(g), LightADC, TemperatureADC, BatteryADC`

-...or, for AX6 with gyroscope enabled:
+...or, for AX6 (with gyroscope enabled):

 > `Time, Ax(g), Ay(g), Az(g), Gx(d/s), Gy(d/s), Gz(d/s), LightADC, TemperatureADC, BatteryADC`

+`LightADC`, `TemperatureADC` and `BatteryADC` depend on the specified options, and are to be interpreted as described above.

 <!--
 Unlabelled data can usually be identified as the A columns will have a vector magnitude of 1 at rest, the G columns will have a vector magnitude of 0 at rest, the light reading will generally have cases of abrupt fluctuations, while the temperature reading will only change gradually.
 Raw ADC values, rather than converted values, can be spotted as they are always whole numbers in the range 0-1023.